Why The U.S. Government Stopped Funding A Research Project On Bats And Coronaviruses

 That poses a threat to U.S. national security and public health, he says.
 "Once this pandemic is over, we know of hundreds of other coronaviruses that we've found evidence of in China that are waiting to emerge," says Daszak.
 "We are now going to be unable to know about the risk of that, which puts us completely at risk of the next pandemic."

-At a minimum, EcoHealth — and the many international researchers to whom it provides information — will no longer have the ability to study the vast collection of new coronavirus samples it has already collected.
+At a minimum, EcoHealth — and the many international researchers to whom it provides information — will no longer have the ability to study the vast collection of new coronavirus samples already collected.
 "They're in freezers in China.
 We had free and open access while we were doing this collaboration to get the genetic sequences of the virus from those samples.
 But without the funding, we won't be able to get that."

 He says that among the project's objectives over the next four years "was to say, 'In rural China, are there communities getting exposed to viruses like COVID-19?
 And what are the ways?'
 We have anthropologists that try to understand which human behaviors are most likely to cause those viruses to emerge.
 We designed programs to help reduce those behaviors — things like the wildlife trade — and to try to persuade governments and communities to do things in a less risky way."

-Meanwhile EcoHealth Alliance had planned to collect many more samples to expand its database of novel coronaviruses.
+Meanwhile, EcoHealth Alliance had planned to collect many more samples to expand its database of novel coronaviruses.

 "Most importantly, the genetic sequences of the viruses we find in wildlife are given to labs here in the U.S. — who then work to incorporate them into vaccines and drug designs so that we can be better prepared if there's an emergence."

-Already, he adds, at least one of the teams researching a treatment to help in the current pandemic — a group based at University of Carolina at Chapel Hill — has been testing a drug called EIDD-2801 — against not just COVID-19 but several of the other bat coronaviruses the EcoHealth Alliance project helped identify.
+Already, he adds, at least one of the teams researching a treatment to help in the current pandemic — a group based at the University of North Carolina at Chapel Hill — has been testing a drug called EIDD-2801 against not just COVID-19 but against several of the other bat coronaviruses that the EcoHealth Alliance project helped identify.

 After all, says Daszak, ideally drugs and vaccines for COVID-19 will be designed to work on a "broader spectrum" of similar viruses — because, he says, it's only a matter of time before one of those sparks another outbreak.